petrusjohannesmaas/research-lab/projects/automated_debian_server_provisioning.md

 192.168.56.101 ansible_user=your_vm_user ansible_ssh_private_key_file=/path/to/your/private_key
 ```

 It’s a good practice to create a default Ansible configuration file (`ansible.cfg`) to define settings that control how Ansible behaves.
-This is optional but helpful for your setup:
+This is optional but helpful for my setup:

 ```bash
 touch ansible.cfg